OlaGigon/CouponFollowCaseStudy/README.md

 I would use Azure architecture.
 As infrastructure I would use:

-Azure Storage Account gen 2, ADF, Azure SQL database
+Azure Storage Account gen 2, ADF, Azure SQL database, Databricks

-Remark:
+**Remark:**
-There are other approaches possible:
+I. There are other approaches possible:
-- Snowflake
+- Snowflake  (I wasn't able to set up Snowflake fully as I wasn't able to install the SnowSQL on my computer)

-- Databricks delta tables
+II.
+In the approach I assumed we load data only once.
+In case of busieness scenario the mechanism of updating the tables should be included as well (whether the data is replaced in the tables, new data is appended, or whether the history of changes is kept - delta tables)

 ## Database diagram
 ![image](https://github.com/OlaGigon/CouponFollowCaseStudy/assets/44475277/93862292-ce7a-465c-b438-59631d554c32)

 In provided csv files PageViews was not complete.
-It is missing the column that would be used as foreign key to connect with the rest of the tables (e.g. DomainNameID).
+It was missing the column that would be used as foreign key to connect with the rest of the tables (e.g. DomainNameID).
 There is also no candidate for the Primary Key column in this table.
-(I was thining of Event ID but it is not in format meeting the requirements of Primary Key column).
+(I was thinking of Event ID but it is not in format meeting the requirements of Primary Key column).
+That's why PageViews table on the diagram is not linked with the rest of the tables.